roblox-linux-wrapper/roblox-linux-wrapper/README.md

 * Q: What is the "Play Roblox (Legacy Mode)" option?
   * A: This is the old method used to launch games.
 Paste the game link in and click "Play" to launch the game.

-* Q: It keeps telling me to install stuff!
+* Q: Help, it's telling me "Missing dependencies"!
+What do I do?
-  * A: Then install stuff!
-If it tells you "Please install wine", then install Wine.
-It does not install these dependencies automatically.
+  * A: If it says you are missing a dependency, then you need to install it.
+See the dependency section below and verify you have it all installed.

 ## Dependencies

-    rlw.sh: cabextract shasum wget wine wine-staging zenity rlw-stub.sh: wget shasum zenity
+    rlw.sh: cabextract git shasum wget wine wine-staging zenity rlw-stub.sh: wget shasum zenity

   [1]: https://github.com/alfonsojon/roblox-linux-wrapper/issues